 PinkPal® One-on-One Peer Support provides matching to young women who are at high risk for breast and ovarian cancer.
 Pairings are made between a woman going through a specific, high-risk issue, and a fellow high-risk individual who has already gone through a similar journey.

-PinkPal® is a unique resource for high-risk young women, created to provide personalized mentoring as they asses their personal risk and develop strategies to prevent breast and ovarian cancer, or detect them early.
+PinkPal® is a unique resource for high-risk young women, 18-45 years old, that provides personalized mentoring as they asses their personal risk and develop strategies to prevent breast and ovarian cancer, or detect them early.

 You are not alone!
 Connect with other high-risk young women in your community with Experiential Outreach Groups.